 EWG’s senior vice president for research, Jane Houlihan, was quoted in Scientific American magazine, saying, “It is not uncommon for people to drink tap water laced with 20 or 30 chemical contaminants.
 This water may be legal, but it raises serious health concerns.”

 What pollutants are known to be in tap water?
 Industrial solvents, refrigerants, pesticides, herbicides, heavy metals, pharmaceutical medications, and biological waste from the water treatment facilities themselves, to name a few.
-(To see how your city ranked on the scale of healthy drinking water, read EWG’s complete rankings of water systems serving populations of 250,000 or more).
+(Click here and enter your zip code) to learn what’s been found in your city’s or town’s water.)